d3plus/d3plus-text/README.md

 <a name="box.lineHeight"></a>

 ### box.lineHeight([*value*])
-If *value* is specified, sets the line height accessor to the specified function or number and returns this box generator.
+If *value* is specified, sets the line height accessor to the specified function or number and returns this generator.
 If *value* is not specified, returns the current line height accessor, which is 1.1 times the [font size](#box.fontSize) by default.

 **Kind**: static method of <code>[box](#box)</code>